SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rainbow answered, "I'm going to do an air show for their entertainment, and keep the weather clear."

-Pinkie said, "I'm making the desert, and I'm going to sing Rarity a song, oh and I want to play a fun game with Rarity."
+Pinkie said, "I'm making the dessert, and I'm going to sing Rarity a song, oh and I want to play a fun game with Rarity."

 Rainbow continued, "Fluttershy is going to help Pinkie make a dress to give to Rarity for there date."